ababino/fastpapers/README.md

 > Play LEGO with papers.

-`fastpapers` is a python library where we reproduce papers on [Jupyter Notebooks](https://jupyter.org/).
-We use [nbdev](https://nbdev.fast.ai/) to turn these notebooks into modules.
+`fastpapers` is a python library where I reproduce papers on [Jupyter Notebooks](https://jupyter.org/).
+I use [nbdev](https://nbdev.fast.ai/) to turn these notebooks into modules.
 The implementations are done using [fastai](https://docs.fast.ai/).
+This a personal project that I use to learn and it is not a serious library... so far.
+Wouldn't be nice this to be a scientific journal someday?

 ## Install